 - Team Structure: 4-5 team members + ambassadors

 - Strategic Goal Setting: Dollar or participation goals and overall project goals

 All project teams are asked to complete a thorough application process.
 Start by reviewing the resources found in the How It Works section and watching the orientation video (anticipated completion July 2018).
-Then fill out the appropriate application for your project (the student and faculty/staff application links will be available Sept.
-1, 2017).
+Then fill out the appropriate application for your project, found in the sidebar of this page.
 After your application has been submitted, it will be reviewed by the crowdfunding committee.
 You will be notified of acceptance or rejection within two weeks of the application closing date.
 From there, your team will need to attend an orientation session (mandatory for the project leader, and highly encouraged for other project team members).

 Note: In order to complete the crowdfunding application, you will need to identify at least five members of your crowdfunding project team.

 Gifts made on Jump are treated as gifts to Virginia Tech, and they are tax-deductible.
 Gifts go through the Virginia Tech Foundation giving, gift processing, receipting, and recording protocols.
 Therefore, use of the platform is restricted to projects that meet certain eligibility criteria.

 - Gifts must go into a Virginia Tech Foundation fund.
 If you do not know what fund you are eligible to use, or if you need to set up a new fund, contact firstname.lastname@example.org.

 - Projects must have a Virginia Tech employee as a sponsor (college/unit faculty or staff member).

 - Funds raised must be used under the supervision of the sponsor.
 Campaigns raising money that will be passed along to other non-profits are not eligible to use Jump.